 6. Do I have access to the Library’s DVD Collection or streaming video?

-You have access to more than 66,000 streaming video titles spanning the widest range of subject areas including business, fashion, film, health, history, music, science, and more.
+You can visit the library to check out DVDs, and you also have access to more than 66,000 streaming video titles spanning the widest range of subject areas including business, fashion, film, health, history, music, science, and more.
 The widest variety of titles is available through Academic Video Online, a select collection of documentaries can be found on Docuseek, and a small curated selection of recent feature films and documentaries can be found on Kanopy.
-All of these services are available from the Research & Trend Databases list on the portal.
-Or, to check out DVDs from the Library collection, you may make an appointment.
+All of these services are available from the Research & Trend Databases list on Canvas.